 As a marketing intern, Gabby Gery '17 worked firsthand with Virginia International Raceway's social media.

-For the fourth time in recent years, Roanoke College is ranked among the nation’s top Up and Coming National Liberal Arts Colleges in the annual college rankings.
+For the fourth time in recent years, Roanoke College is ranked among the nation’s top Up and Coming National Liberal Arts Colleges.

 Little change in real estate perceptions, Northern Virginia remains strong.